 Stories From Our Volunteers

 In 2013, The SCA (Student Conservation Association) volunteered at Gateway to help with Sandy Recovery efforts by cleaning parks and beaches.
 Now, they're back as part of ConSERVE NYC and will be helping to build resiliency in New York City's Public Parks.
 Check out what they did here.

 Photo by SCA

-The SCA (Student Conservation Association) has been working in Gateway this summer to help repair our parks and beaches due to the damage from Hurricane Sandy.
+The SCA (Student Conservation Association) volunteered at Gateway during the summer of 2013 to help repair our parks and beaches due to the damage from Hurricane Sandy.
 One group made a fantastic effort at Frank M. Charles Memorial Park in Howard Beach and was intrinsicly rewarded.
 Check out what they did here.

 Photo by Student Conservation Association

 Sandy recovery by the SCA for summer 2013 has ended, but our volunteers are still connected by heart!
 Find out how volunteering with the SCA has changed Victoria Pennacchio and her crew members.